 - Try to place the attribution as early as possible to help make it clear in the reader’s mind who is speaking.
 This can be done mid-sentence, such as: “I don’t fancy that,” Milo said.
 “What else do you have?”
-Breaking like this works well if a character is going to be speaking for a few lines or paragraphs.
+Breaking away like this works well if a character is going to be speaking for a few lines or paragraphs.
 You can also use an attribution before the dialogue, though there’s something about this that I find jarring.
 Used sparingly it works well, but too often just seems annoying and archaic.
 It’s all personal preference though.

 - Try using beats, but not too many.
 What’s a beat?
 A beat is a reaction to something said or done.
-So for example facial expressions like frowning, smiling, narrowing of the eyes, biting of the lip, hand gestures such as pointing, clenching fists, fidgeting.
+So for example facial expressions like frowning, smiling, narrowing of the eyes, biting of the lip, and hand gestures such as pointing, clenching fists, and fidgeting.
 And then you’ve got physical movements, like pacing up and down, smashing a glass, punching a wall.

 - Don’t worry about using ‘said’ and ‘asked’.
 To the reader, these words are almost invisible.
 What they care about is who exactly is speaking.

 - When a character first speaks refer to them by name, but after that, it’s fine to refer to them as he or she, provided they’re still the one speaking.
 It’s even desirable to use the pronoun; repeating a name over and over can irritate a reader.

 Do You Need To Use Dialogue Attributions All Of The Time?